 On May 13, 2024, DPPs filed a motion (MDL Doc Nos.
-2957 & 2965) seeking from this Settlement Fund and the Settlement Funds created in connection with the Breckenridge and Heritage settlements: (1) reimbursement for \$4,500,000 in out-of-pocket expenses incurred through April 2024 less the prior reimbursement of \$6,800,000 from the Sun/Taro settlement; and (2) service awards for the class representatives of \$20,000 each (a total of \$80,000); and (3) approval to put one-third of the remaining Settlement Funds (net of the above and including interest) into escrow to pay attorneys' fees as may be awarded by the Court in the future, as was done for the Sun/Taro settlements.
+2957 & 2965) seeking from this Settlement Fund and the Settlement Funds created in connection with the Apotex and Breckenridge settlements: (1) reimbursement for \$4,500,000 in out-of-pocket expenses incurred through April 2024 less the prior reimbursement of \$6,800,000 from the Sun/Taro settlement; and (2) service awards for the class representatives of \$20,000 each (a total of \$80,000); and (3) approval to put one-third of the remaining Settlement Funds (net of the above and including interest) into escrow to pay attorneys' fees as may be awarded by the Court in the future, as was done for the Sun/Taro settlements.
 MDL Doc.
 No. 2965.
 DPPs intend to seek an award of attorneys' fees at a later time.
 In the interim, if this Motion is approved by the Court, one-third of the Net Settlement Fund would remain in escrow to allow funds to pay future Court awarded counsel fees.
-No objections have been received to these requests (nor to any aspect of the Settlement or Plan of Allocation).
+No objections have been received to these requests (nor to any aspect of the

+Settlement or Plan of Allocation).

 IV.
-THE PROPOSED SETTLEMENT MEETS THE STANDARD FOR FINAL APPROVAL

-The Proposed Settlement is Fair, Reasonable, and Adequate pursuant to Rule 32(e)(2).
-Rule 23(e)(2), amended in 2018, codified the factors a court must consider when determining the fairness of a class action settlement at final approval.
+THE PROPOSED SETTLEMENT MEETS THE STANDARD FOR FINAL APPROVAL fairness of a class action settlement at final approval.
 Fed.
 R. Civ.
 P. 23(e)(2) directs courts to consider whether: